frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

 * | **transfer_batch**:
   | Consume (or produce) material in a number of batches of fixed size
-    at various moments during the total duration of the operationplan.
+    at various moments during the total duration of the operationplan (not including the setup time on the loaded resource).

 **Fields**